nus-cs2103-AY2021S1/ip/README.md

 This project is part of a module for CS2103 Software Engineering in NUS.

-It is a todo list that runs on the command line.
+It is a todo list that runs on javafx.

 **Changelog:**  https://github.com/therizhao/ip/blob/master/CHANGELOG.md

+## How to run the program?

+1. Download the latest release
+2. Execute it

 ## How are commits done?